-- The Group has taken a prudent approach to growth and risk in recent years, whilst reducing costs and increasing the investment in the business for the benefit of our customers - Since the launch of the third stage of our strategic plan in 2018, the Group has invested £1.5 billion in improving customer experience, increasing efficiency and delivering superior returns.
-This investment means the Group is well placed to continue to support its customers, help Britain prosper and deliver sustainable returns for shareholders - The economy has remained resilient however, as indicated at the first quarter results, the continuing uncertainty is having an impact and leading to some softening in business confidence as well as in international economic indicators - The resilience of the Group's business model is reflected in its 2019 guidance: - Net interest margin of c.2.90 per cent - Operating costs to be less than £8 billion and cost:income ratio expected to fall - Net asset quality ratio of less than 30 basis points and through the plan and expect a through the cycle asset quality ratio of c.35 basis points. - Given below the line charges, including PPI, in 2019 the Group now expects capital build to be at the lower end of the Group's ongoing 170 to 200 basis points range, and for return on tangible equity to be around 12 per cent - Beyond 2019, longer term targets remain unchanged although continued economic uncertainty could impact outlook
+- The Group has taken a prudent approach to growth and risk in recent years, whilst reducing costs and increasing investment in the business for the benefit of our customers - Since the launch of the third stage of our strategic plan in 2018, the Group has invested £1.7 billion in improving customer experience and increasing efficiency.
+This investment means the Group is well placed to continue to support its customers and Help Britain Prosper. - Overall, the subdued environment is having an impact on the economy and therefore our business.
+Continued uncertainty could further impact the outlook. - The resilience of the Group's business model is reflected in its 2019 guidance: - Net interest margin of 2.88 per cent, in line with previous guidance of c.2.90 per cent - Operating costs now expected to be less than £7.9 billion, ahead of previous guidance, and cost:income ratio to be lower than in 2018 - Net asset quality ratio of less than 30 basis points - Free capital build of c.75 basis points, post the PPI charge of 121 basis points - Although continued economic uncertainty could further impact the outlook, the Group remains well positioned with the right strategy to continue delivering for customers and shareholders